Sergio Badilla Castillo

-Sergio Badilla Castillo (born November 30, 1947 in Valparaiso, Chile) is a Chilean poet and the founder of poetic transrealism in contemporary poetry.
+Sergio Badilla Castillo (born November 30, 1947) is a Chilean poet who is the founder of poetic transrealism in contemporary poetry.
 He is considered the Latin American poet with the broadest Nordic influence, from the Finnish poets, Edith Södergran, Elmer Diktonius, Paavo Haavikko, Pentti Saarikoski and the Swedes Gunnar Ekelöf, Tomas Tranströmer and Lars Gustafsson.

 Life

-Badilla Castillo graduated in journalism from the University of Chile in 1972.
+Born on November 30, 1947, in Valparaíso, Castillo graduated in journalism from the University of Chile in 1972.
 He graduated also in Methodology of Social Anthropology, from Stockholm University.
 He worked for nearly 13 years at The Swedish Radio Broadcasting Co, as culture journalist, a concern that would lead later, to his work as a translator of Swedish and Scandinavian poetry, British and American poetry.

 His father was a sailor from whom he got his nomadic motivation.
 Badilla Castillo travelled throughout Europe, North Africa and the Middle East during the 20 years he spent in Scandinavia.
 He settled for a while also in Romania in 1975, interested in ancient Wallachian and Transylvanian mythology.
 Badilla worked as a journalist and teacher when he returned to Chile in 1993.

 A research on global celebrities done by the Massachusetts Institute of Technology, MIT, through its Pantheon project, released in April 2014, shows that the poet Sergio Badilla Castillo occupies 12th position among the most notorious public figures of Chile in the world community.
 The investigation took into account 11,338 people born between 4000 BC until 2010 D.C.
 Castillo also appears in the fourth positions amid the most famous Chilean writers of all times.